-The Georgia Insurance and Safety Fire Commissioner's Fraud Unit investigates violations of Georgia statutes related to insurance fraud.
-The unit receives requests from property and casualty companies, health care providers, life insurers and other insurance providers, consumer and departmental complaints, and through local, state, and federal authorities.
+The Georgia Insurance and Safety Fire Commissioner's Fraud Investigation Division investigates violations of Georgia statutes related to insurance fraud.
+The division receives requests from property and casualty companies, health care providers, life insurers and other insurance providers, consumer and departmental complaints, and through local, state, and federal authorities.

 Administrative assistance is also provided to enforcement attorneys upon request for review of potential violations of Georgia law involving agents, adjusters, unlicensed companies and insurance carriers.